Can a tampon get stuck out of reach? A tampon can get stuck but not out of reach.

 So it is important that you do a little research before you buy one.

 In order to find the right product.

 Some women prefer to use absorbent pads, which are often available over the counter.

-You may want to wear these on a regular basis in order to absorb as much of the moisture as possible from the vagina.
+You may want to wear these on a regular basis in order to absorb as much moisture as possible from the vagina.

 These absorbent pads are designed to absorb the moisture that the vagina produces on its own.

 They are designed to be inserted into the vagina in order to absorb the moisture as well as any that leaves the body from a douche.

 You may also be advised to add oatmeal to an absorbent pad in order to increase the absorption capacity.